 While the sun was still up, I carefully collimated my Orion Astrograph to the best of my abilities.
-The process of constantly collimating a newtonian reflector is a big reason I generally prefer to use my apochromatic refractor.
+The process of constantly collimating a Newtonian reflector is a big reason I generally prefer to use my apochromatic refractor.
 That being said, once tuned-in, the light-soaking power of that fast 8″ mirror is hard to ignore.
-Not to mention that this telescope has a focal length of 800mm compared to the wider 480mm in the APO.
+Not to mention that this telescope has a focal length of 800mm compared to the wider 480mm in my Explore Scientific ED80.

 The 3 Step Process outlined by Sky and Telescope‘s Nils Olof Carlin really helped simplify the process.
 Like I mentioned earlier, these steps are a lot easier to take once you understand each part of the telescope from the diagram above.